V1K1NGbg/Encryption-Implementations/README.md

 # Encryption-Implementations
-Testing some encryption methods using different common encryption methods
+Testing some encryption types using different common encryption methods

 You can make it CLI (kind of) on Linux (only in the current shell!) by running: